haileyok/atproto-ruleset/README.md

 # Osprey ATProto Ruleset

+> [!WARNING]
+> The content in this repository drives social network moderation decisions.
+As such, there may be items that you find offensive, such as lists of slurs.

 This is a ruleset for [Osprey](https://github.com/roostorg/osprey) for use with ATProto, and specifically for [Bluesky](https://bsky.app).
 It is the ruleset that is used live on the [labeler that I personally run](https://bsky.app/profile/labeler.hailey.at).
 It may be used in conjunction with [my fork of Osprey](https://github.com/haileyok/osprey), which has implemented various components required for these rules (ATProto labels output sink, ML model calling, Redis counter system, etc).